CAREERS WITH THE PFBC

 Established in 1866, the Pennsylvania Fish & Boat Commission (PFBC) continues to be a national leader in conservation.
 Waterways Conservation Officers are members of one of the premier conservation law enforcement organizations.

-The PFBC is not currently accepting applications for Waterways Conservation Officer Trainees.
+The PFBC is accepting applications for Waterways Conservation Officer Trainees.
 Below find information about the WCO training program.
+Application information can be found on the Civil Service Employment website,

 Requirements and Qualifications